Nevada State University

 Nevada State University (NSU), formerly Nevada State College, is a public college in Henderson, Nevada, United States.
 It is part of the Nevada System of Higher Education and opened on September 3, 2002, as Nevada's first state college.

-The university is a designated Minority Serving Institute, Hispanic Serving Institution, and Asian American Native American Pacific Islander Institution.
+Until 2023, NSU was Nevada State College, when its name was changed to reflect graduate program offerings.
+NSU is a member organization of the Nevada Space Grant Consortium.
+It is designated by the United States Department of Education as a minority-serving institution (in particular, students of Hispanic, Asian American and Native American, and Pacific Islander descent).

+As of 2023, NSU enrolled just over 7,000 students.
 Its main campus is located on a 509 acre site in the southern foothills of Henderson.